-To find the radio-femoral delay, you should do the palpation of the radial and femoral artery simultaneously.
+To find the radio-femoral delay, you should do palpation of the radial and femoral arteries simultaneously.
 There is a simultaneous pulsation of radial and femoral arteries.
-If there is a significant delay in the femoral pulse compared to the radial pulse, then we called it radiofemoral delay.
+If there is a significant delay in the femoral pulse compared to the radial pulse, then we call it radiofemoral delay.

 In normal health conditions, there is no radio-femoral delay.
-These are the time at which the pulse arrives after cardiac contraction (cardiac systole)
+These are the times at which the pulse arrives after cardiac contraction (cardiac systole)

 - Carotid arteryà30ms